The Church of Jesus Christ of Latter-day Saints in the Guianas: District and Congregations

 Congregations in the district are called branches, regardless of size.
 The Wanica Branch and Latour Branches share the same meetinghouse.

 The District Center (District offices) are located in the Tammenga Branch Meetinghouse.

 Family History Centers are located in the Tammenga and Wanica Meetinghouses.

 Missions

 In 1988, formal missionary work started in Port of Spain under the direction of the West Indies Mission in September 1983.
 Guyana was assigned to the Trinidad Tobago Mission when it was created 1 July 1991, and was reassigned to the West Indies Mission upon the closure of the Trinidad and Tobago Mission in 1994.
 The Barbados Bridgetown Mission was created in 2015 and was later renamed the Trinidad Port of Spain Mission.
 In 2023, the mission headquarters was moved and renamed Guyana Georgetown Mission.

 French Guiana is part of the Barbados Bridgetown Mission which serves other French-speaking territories in the Caribbean Area.

 Temples

 There are no temples in the Guianas.
 Guyana is currently located within the Manaus Brazil Temple District.
 French Guiana and Suriname are assigned to the Belém Brazil Temple district.

+Most members in Guyana and Suriname travel by plane to visit the Panama City Panama Temple, due to the difficulty of traveling south into Brazil.